agiannini/ageGate/README.md

 AGE GATE

-The 'Age Gate' uses vanilla JavaScript, cookies and Bootstrap's modal class to prompt users for their birthdays before entering a site.
+The 'Age Gate' uses JavaScript, cookies and Bootstrap's modal class to prompt users for their birthdays before entering a site.

 To see the gate's functionality, open the ageGate.html, or visit https://agiannini.github.io/ageGate/ageGate.html.
 For this example, I used New York Distillery’s logo and background.